Pauline-Goko/Backend-Chikara/README.md

 - **Carbon Credits Accumulation**: Displays the total number of carbon credits earned based on emission limits and reductions.

 ## Getting Started
-- To set up and run the Nexus Interface Unit Backend on your local development environment, Follow these steps:
+- To set up and run the Backend on your local development environment, Follow these steps:
 1. Begin by cloning this repository to your local machine using the git clone command.
 ```